isas2/devops-for-programmers-project-77/README.md

     - install ansible requirements
     - create vault.yml if necessary
     - create .vault_pas if necessary
 4. Prepare your terratorm and ansible secrets.
 Skip this step if you have the correct file .vault_pas for your infrastructure/application.
+The project assumes the use of an external DB.
     <ol type="a">
     <li>Put your password for ansible-vault to a file ansible/.vault_pas or generate a new password with: `make pas-gen`</li>
     <li>Save your DB password, application secret and DataDog API key in ansible/group_vars/webservers/vault.yml</li>
+    <li>Save your DataDog secrets in terraform/secrets/datadog.yml.
+For edit encrypted data use: `make pas-dd`.</li>
     <li>Encrypt DB password with ansible-vault: `make pas-enc-db`.
-For edit encrypted data use: `make pas-db`</li>
+For edit encrypted data use: `make pas-db`.</li>
     <li>Decrypt backend secrets `make pas-s3` or create a new file in terraform/secrets/s3.yml.dec (see file s3.yml.example)</li>
     <li>Edit vSphere secrets file `make pas-vsphere` or create and encode a new file in terraform/secrets/vsphere.yml (see file vsphere.yml.example)</li>
     </ol>